 There are both reds and whites produced in the five villages that make up this small sub region: Montagny, Mercurey, Givry and Bouzeron and finally Rully, the village furthest north and source of the finest whites in the region.The whites here are often preferable to those in much more prestigious appellations like Meursault and at much more interesting prices and this one is about as good as it gets here.

 The Clos-St.-Jacques is the furthest vineyard north in the entire region and actually located in the lovely market village of Chagny.
-The Côte Chalonnaise is a natural extension of the Côte d'Or and the limestone here, unlike everything else in the Côte Chalonnaise, is the same vein of rock that runs through Puligny-Montrachet.
+The Côte Chalonnaise is a natural extension of the Côte d'Or and the limestone in Chagny, unlike everything else in the Côte Chalonnaise, is the same vein of rock that runs through Puligny-Montrachet.
 In fact, this is barely three miles away from that storied village.
 This is also the highest altitude vineyard in the appellation and, like most of Europe's greatest vineyards, it faces east.
-This steep and stony vineyard is a monopole belonging to the Noël-Bouton family who've owned it for over 300 years along with a number of other excellent monopole vineyards here.
+This steep and stony vineyard is a monopole belonging to the Noël-Bouton family who've owned it for over 300 years along with a number of other excellent monopole vineyards in the AOC.
 The 4.2 acres of vines are close to 70 years old now and just hitting their stride.
 This is unquestionably the finest vineyard in the Côte Chalonnaise.

 The domain practices lutte raisonnée farming using no chemical fertilizers and plows rather than spraying herbicides.
 Jérôme Noël-Bouton's daughter Clémence joined the domain full time in 2010 and took over the reins with her husband Baptiste and the wines have been getting even better every year.